• About

 A small piece of cake roll being attached to the larger roll with buttercream to make a yule log cake.

-Now move onto the topping, the chocolate ganache!
+Now move on to the topping, the chocolate ganache!

-Add the semi-sweet chocolate chips to a heat-safe bowl and set aside.
+Add the semi-sweet chocolate chips to a heat-safe bowl and set them aside.
 In a separate microwave-safe bowl heat heavy cream for 50 seconds, keep an eye on this so it doesn’t overflow!

 Pour the heated heavy cream over the bowl of chocolate chips and allow them to sit uninterrupted so the chips will melt.
 After a few minutes whisk slowly into a ganache.